Kakamega Forest Reserve

 For those seeking more luxury, the Rondo Retreat Centre is an excellent choice.
 Located 2.5 km from the forest station, it offers full-board or half-board accommodation amidst the forest’s tranquility.
 It can accommodate up to 35 guests and serve up to 50 for lunch or dinner.

 Luvambo Forest Resort, situated 700 meters from Kakamega Forest Station, provides luxury accommodation on a full-board or half-board basis.
-Additionally, community homestays near the forest station offer a cultural experience and the chance to explore the forest while experiencing local life.
+Additionally, community homestays near the forest station offer a cultural experience and the chance to explore the forest while immersing oneself in local life.

 In Kakamega town, 18 km from the forest station, there are several accommodation options, including the Golf Hotel, a 3-star hotel next to the Golf Course, Sheywe Guest House, Friends Hotel, Kakamega Guest House, Jamindas Paradise Motel, and Bishop Stam, a Christian accommodation 9 km from the town.
 Savona Isle Resort, near the Kakamega Airstrip, is also available.